 For individuals, where a fine is to be imposed, the decision maker will determine the basic penalty as a percentage of gross annual income in the most recent tax year prior to submission to the decision maker.
-This figure will generally be a good indicator as to the financial means of the individual in question and is the most robust measure of ability to pay.
-However, this may not always be the case.
+Using gross income to set the level of the basic fine will help to provide a credible deterrent and uphold public confidence by ensuring that solicitors breaching our rules are fined at a level commensurate with their position and financial standing.

 If there is evidence that an individual is of significantly different means to that suggested by the income figure provided, we can seek further clarification and evidence from the individual.
 This is also the case where remuneration from employment may be taken in other ways than salary.
 Where this is the case, we can use this additional evidence to determine an alternative income figure.
 We will set out clear reasons in our regulatory decision.